Douane/Douane/README.md

 [Fill in a new Github issue](https://github.com/zedtux/Douane/issues/new) in this project and I will have a look at it.

+**For the first release the application I didn't implemented so much features in order to keep it simple as possible in order to focus more on the stability of the application.

+Now that the application is quite stable (let's see for bug report) I can implement new features so do not hesitate to ask!!**

 ### Licencing

 As of today the Douane kernel module and daemon process are closed source but the configurator is open source.
 Also the D-Bus server should give you access to a lot of information that could help you in building new application based on filtered out-going traffic.